vvelrath/Multi-threaded-Web-Server/Readme.md

 ### SCHEDULING

 The scheduling policy to be used will be set via the [–s sched] option when myhttpd server is first started.
 The available policies are First Come First Serve (FCFS) and Shortest Job First (SJF).
 When SJF scheduling policy is selected, you can use the file size information as the job length for scheduling purposes, assuming serving larger files will take longer.
-The schedulerthread will choose one of the requests in the ready queue according to the scheduling policyselected.
+The scheduler thread will choose one of the requests in the ready queue according to the scheduling policy selected.
 The request will then be assigned to one of the available execution threads for service.
 There will be no scheduling done during the first t seconds after the myhttpd server is started.
 This time period will be used to accumulate some requests in the ready queue.

 ### SYNCHNRONIZATION